Onboarding is the process of introducing new customers to your platform. Traditionally they feel like signboards at a

 Content Beta has been around for less than a year.
 But even before CB, the team worked with the likes of Walmart, EY, and Amazon.
 We built courses for these behemoths.
 So instructional design is something we know well.

-But even in this short time we have been able to give immense value to SaaS companies of sizes ranging from $1-$10mn in ARR.
-We work with Manychat, Pipe, TapClicks, Compstack, Rudderstack, Kissflow, Taskworld, StructuredWeb just to name a few.
+But even in this short time, we have been able to give immense value to SaaS companies of sizes ranging from $1-$10mn in ARR.
+We work with Manychat, Pipe, TapClicks, Compstack, Rudderstack, Kissflow, Taskworld, and StructuredWeb just to name a few.

 Our customers love us and you get to see the process firsthand.

 Hubspot is the gold standard for content marketing, right?
 And the cherry on top is their videos are nothing lesser.
 Beautiful animations, graphics, icons, and transitions are enough to make anyone mesmerized.
 Even though this one is lesser than one minute, it is definitely one of the best.

 There are few best SEO tool lists in which Ahrefs don’t find a mention.
 One of the reasons for that is high product adoption which comes from their spectacular onboarding videos delivered by the one and only Sam Oh.
 Their SaaS video productions are extremely popular